NetSweet/netsuite/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Fields and RecordRefs

+Note that some record attributes are specified as Fields while others are specified as RecordRefs.
+In some cases attributes are actually RecordRefs in the schema, but we indicate them as Fields.
+Our experience has shown this works as long as the attribute is only read from and is not written to.
+Writing a value for an attribute that has been wrongly specified will result in an error.
+Be careful when initializing objects from other objects -- they may carry attributes that write to the new object.

+As we build up this gem we will replace these inconsistent Fields with RecordRefs.
+Feel free to contribute new Record definitions to help us along.